Fransua0206/KML-Visualizer/README.md

 ### Future
 Currently in order to visualize a shape it has to be hard-corded into the Map.tsx component but I'm working in a way of importing the file once inside the app and adding basic controls for that file (remove).

+## Test It
+Feel free to try it by uploading a KML file with a route or polygon in it.
+You can then delete it from the management panel.